4 Science-Backed Reasons Your Team Is Dysfunctional

 Collaboration is one of the most important forces behind a successful team.
 But we’ve all been in teams where not everyone pulls their weight.
 Some teams can seem like multiple individuals instead of one group.

-To uncover why, let’s take a look at an analogue to the workplace — the classroom.
-In a study performed at Edith Cowan University in Australia, researchers analyzed two teams, one successful and one unsuccessful.
+To uncover why, let’s take a look at an analog to the workplace: the classroom.
+In a study performed at Edith Cowan University in Australia, researchers analyzed 2 teams—1 successful and 1 unsuccessful.

 They found that the unsuccessful team members were focused on their own tasks instead of contributing to the group.
 They also communicated poorly and didn’t want to discuss problems.

 On the other hand, the successful team “felt that they had a responsibility toward the other members of the team and that the success of the project was based upon each team member’s contribution.”

 Collaboration is well explained in the age-old maxim: “Two heads are better than one.”
 One person in isolation may come up with great ideas, but in a team environment with others’ feedback, those ideas tend to thrive and create new ideas.